 HOW TO STORE YOUR APPLE BUTTER

-But you know what I am good at doing?
+You know what I have a lot of experience with?
 Freezing stuff.
 It’s why I have a big freezer in my garage.

-You can store the finished apple butter in jars or other airtight containers in your fridge for up to a week, but I like to freeze it for longer-term storage.
+You can store the finished apple butter in jars or other airtight containers in your fridge for up to a week, but I like to freeze it for up to 3 months.

 Just make sure you leave plenty of room at the top of the jar so it doesn’t break after the apple butter freezes.
 Don’t ask me how I know to warn you about this.